mrWhopper/gulp-imgsrc-to-inline-svg/README.md

 `keepSvgAttr: ['viewBox', 'style']` - default value for the list of svg file attributes that will be copied to the symbol in sprite.

-`preserveAspectRatio`: 'none' - if keepSvgAttr and svg file not contain preserveAspectRatio attribute - that value will be used.
+`preserveAspectRatio: 'none'` - if keepSvgAttr and svg file not contain preserveAspectRatio attribute - that value will be used.
 Other values here: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio.

 `removeFillColor: true`: Default value.